ellenjoos/ellenjoos.github.io/index.md

 ## Positions

+since 01/2024 Post-Doc at the Institute for Frontier Areas of Psychology and Mental Health (IGPP e.V.) in Freiburg, Germany.
+Current projects involve EEG and fMRI studies in neurotypcials and patients with Schizophrenia on visual perception, predictive processes, and mental instabilities.

-since 2021 Post-Doc at INSERM U1114 "Cognitive Neuropsychology and Pathophysiology of Schizophrenia", working in the European _Virtual Times_ project: Investigation of time perception using various methods such as Virtual Reality, EEG, fMRI, and TMS in healthy controls and in patients with Schizophrenia.
+01/2021 - 12/2023 Post-Doc at INSERM U1114 "Cognitive Neuropsychology and Pathophysiology of Schizophrenia" in Strasbourg, France, working in the European _Virtual Times_ project: Investigation of time perception using various methods such as Virtual Reality, EEG, fMRI, and TMS in healthy controls and in patients with Schizophrenia.

 ## Education